TLS with Terraform and Azure: generate self-signed certificates

 That’s it for this first step, which serves as an introduction to next posts.
 As I already mentioned the use of self-signed certificates is not recommended for production, and next you will see we can do much better than that.

-If we take a look back to our initial diagram, we have made the following changes: Generating self-signed certs Diagram of the generation and deployment of the self-signed cert
+If we take a look back to our initial diagram, we have made the following changes: Diagram of the generation and deployment of the self-signed cert

 Stay tuned for the next post who will be about Let’s Encrypt.
 If you already need it, you can go to my repo as the code is already there 🤓